-I studied English Literature at Trinity College, Cambridge, followed by an MSt and DPhil at St John’s College, Oxford.
+I studied English Literature at Trinity College, Cambridge, followed by a DPhil at St John’s College, Oxford.
 After three years as a Junior Research Fellow at Wolfson College, Oxford, I joined Trinity College, where I am currently a Research Fellow and Lecturer.

 I teach three Finals papers: English literature 1550-1650; 1650-1750 and Shakespeare.